serokell/serokell-util/serokell-style.md

 Imports should be grouped in the following order:

-0. Implicit import of custom prelude (for example [`universum`](https://github.com/serokell/universum)) if used.
+0. Implicit import of custom prelude (for example [`universum`](https://github.com/serokell/universum)) if you are using one.
+You _may_ also use [`base-noprelude`](https://hackage.haskell.org/package/base-noprelude) and import your custom prelude implicitly.
 1. Everything from hackage packages or from your packages outside current project.
 2. Everything from current project.
 3. Everything from current target (like `Bench.*` or `Test.*`).
-4. Qualified imports

 Put a blank line between each group of imports.

-The imports in each group should be sorted alphabetically, by module name.
+The imports in each group should be sorted alphabetically, by module name. `stylish-haskell` with [our config](https://github.com/serokell/serokell-util/blob/master/.stylish-haskell.yaml) can do this for you.

 Always use explicit import lists or `qualified` imports.
 Try to use `qualified` imports only if import list is